284 Comments

 I don’t believe that to be true fwiw, but I also acknowledge that in such a massive state as Texas, which usually has lower turnout compared to other states, it could be true during an election where the other side has an unenthusiastic base, Trump is President and it’s a terrible economy.
 It’s also true that half of the primary voters who’ve voted already haven’t voted in a Democratic primary, so that 500k new voters are trying out our party primary for the first time.

 You can argue it’s Talarico doing it, but I think supporters of Crockett would say she’s the first Democrat running for the nomination as her kind of brash, no holds barred base revving politician, so it’s more likely Crockett who is bringing them out.
 Which actually sounds almost exactly like the person currently president who was elected twice by Republicans.
-Their party never moves to the middle or compromises, yet they win a ton of elections, perhaps we should be following their lead if we want to win today.
+Their party never moves to the middle or compromises, yet they win a ton of elections, perhaps we should be following their lead of a base first strategy if we want to win today.

 Should we admit how often they’ve beat us with candidates so far out of the mainstream, 10 years ago it would’ve cost them the election?
 They do it by always exciting their base and always attacking the left as radical socialists.
 Maybe this Trump method to win (base first and make your opponent look unacceptable and out of touch) is how to do it in a modern political campaign.
 If we had a guarantee of a win in November, would Democrats pick Talarico over Crockett?
 Not likely.
 The head says Talarico, the heart says Crockett.